nspcc-dev/neofs-api/proto-docs/accounting.md

 <a name="neo.fs.v2.accounting.AccountingService"></a>

 ### Service "neo.fs.v2.accounting.AccountingService"
-The service provides methods for obtaining information about the account balance in NeoFS system.
+Accounting service provides methods for interaction with NeoFS sidechain via other NeoFS nodes to get information about the account balance.
+Deposit and Withdraw operations can't be implemented here, as they require Mainnet NeoFS smart contract invocation.
+Transfer operations between internal NeoFS accounts are possible, if both use the same token type.

 ```
 rpc Balance(BalanceRequest) returns (BalanceResponse);